avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

         Relative maximum peak pressure function of runout

-  *  "massAnalysis" shows the evolution of the total and entrained mass during the simulation and compares

 The last plots "_hashID_ContourComparisonToReference", "_hashID_AreaComparisonToReference" and
-"_hashID_massAnalysis" where "hashID" is the name of the simulation show the 2D difference to the reference, the statistics associated and the mass analysis figure.
+"_hashID_massAnalysis" where "hashID" is the name of the simulation show the 2D difference to the reference, the statistics associated and the mass analysis figure (this means these figures are created for each simulation).

 .. figure:: _static/ana3AIMEC/avaAlr_AreaComparisonToReference.png
     :width: 90%

-    Area comparison
+    The area comparison plot shows the false negative (FN in blue, which is where the reference field exceeds the threshold but not the simulation) and true positive (TP in red, which is where the simulation field exceeds the threshold but not the reference) areas.
+    and reference

 .. figure:: _static/ana3AIMEC/avaAlr_ContourComparisonToReference.png
     :width: 90%

-    Contour comparison
+    The contour comparison plot shows the contour lines of the reference (full lines) and the simulation (dashed lines) of the desired result fields in the runout area.
+It also shows the difference between the reference and simulation and computes the repatriation of this difference (Probability Density Function and Cumulative Density Function of the difference)

 .. figure:: _static/ana3AIMEC/avaAlr_massAnalysis.png
     :width: 90%

-    Mass analysis
+    The mass analysis plot shows the evolution of the total and entrained mass during the simulation and compares it to the reference

 Configuration parameters
 ----------------------------

-All configuration parameters are explained in :
+All configuration parameters are explained in ``ana3AIMEC/ana3AIMECCfg.ini`` (and can be modified in a local copy ``ana3AIMEC/local_ana3AIMECCfg.ini``):

 .. literalinclude:: _cfgFiles/ana3AIMECCfg.ini